Become a Member

 TULE meets monthly on Zoom and is in the process of planning and developing multiple projects, including podcasts, academic research, conferences, workshops, and more!

-If you are interested in getting involved with TULE, sign up to receive updates.
+If you are interested in getting involved with TULE, fill out our membership intake form and sign up to receive email updates.
 We will contact you with further details about how to get involved with the organization.

 TULE Members